AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 ### Configure a Dispatcher Farm {#configure-a-dispatcher-farm}

 When the web server rewrites URLs, Dispatcher requires a single farm defined according to [Configuring Dispatcher](dispatcher-configuration.md).
-The following configurations are requiremed to support the web server virtual hosts and URL renaming rules:
+The following configurations are required to support the web server virtual hosts and URL renaming rules:

 * The `/virtualhosts` property must include the ServerName values for the all VirtualHost definitions.
 * The `/statfileslevel` property must be high enough to create .stat files in the directories that contain the content files for each domain.